-Street width settings
+Street settings

-Street and sidewalk widths are assigned to the new streets.
-If an existing street is extended, its street and sidewalk widths are copied to the new street.
-Otherwise, street and sidewalk widths are randomly set according to the following parameters.
+Street and sidewalk settings are assigned to the new streets.
+If an existing street is extended, its street and sidewalk settings are copied to the new street.
+Otherwise, street and sidewalk settings are randomly set according to the following parameters.